From March 2020 all activities are suspended UFN

 3BU3A was founded in March 2007 and from modest beginnings it has grown steadily to a current membership of around 300, and offers a choice of more than 25 flourishing activity and interest groups.
 If you do not work, are retired, part-retired or about to retire you are welcome to join us, all you need is interest and enthusiasm!
 Our annual membership is £10, payable as of 1st April each year.

 We hold monthly meetings (through the year, apart from July & August), on the third Monday of the month.
-At present (2019) these meetings are held at Galashiels Rugby Football Club and there is parking in the public car park by the Borders College opposite.
+These meetings are held at Galashiels Rugby Football Club and there is parking in the public car park by the Borders College opposite.
 There is a tea rota of those who serve - at monthly meetings.
 For changes, or to volunteer contact Alastair Black through the CONTACT page.

-For more information use the Links tab, where the 4 other U3As in the Borders are listed - along with other 3BU3A items.
+For more information use the Links tab, where the 4 other U3As in the Borders are listed - along with various 3BU3A items.

-NOTE The U3A National Newsletter keeps everyone up to date, monthly with news and events as they happen.
+NOTE The U3A National Monthly Newsletter keeps everyone up to date, monthly with news and events as they happen.
 Most of all, it is a conversation between all of us, which will continue to evolve with your input and feedback.
 We currently have around 15,000 members receiving this newsletter directly by email but we would love to welcome many more to join us.
-Here is the link to the newsletter https://www.u3a.org.uk/email
+The link to the newsletter is https://www.u3a.org.uk/newsletter